-Control Environment - the internal control component (commonly referred to as "tone at the top") that represents the overall environment in day-to-day activities.
-This is set at the executive level and demonstrates management's commitment to their internal policies as well as this standard.
+Control Environment - The internal control component (commonly referred to as "tone at the top") that represents the overall environment in day-to-day activities.
+This is set at the executive level and demonstrates management's commitment to internal policies as well as this standard.

-Risk Assessment - the internal control component that deals with awareness, identification, and analysis of relevant risks to each process area and how these risks are managed.
+Risk Assessment - The internal control component that deals with awareness, identification, and analysis of relevant risks to each process area and how these risks are managed.
 This area needs to be addressed within each business unit responsible for a critical asset or assets.

-Control Activities - the internal control component that examines policies and procedures and activities performed to meet objectives of the company.
-These control activities can be performed as often as daily or infrequently as annually depending on the needs of the process owner.
-All personnel are responsible for examining business processes and pointing out improvements.
+Control Activities - The internal control component that examines policies and procedures and activities performed to meet objectives of the company.
+These control activities can be performed as often as daily or infrequently as annually depending of the needs of the process owner.
+All personnel are responsible to examine business processes and point out improvements.

-Information and Communication - the internal control component that looks at how information is identified, captured, processed, and exchanged.
+Information and Communication - The internal control component that looks at how information is identified, captured, processed, and exchanged.